SynLube logo SynLube Lube-4-Life®

 Their normal residence is in numerous automotive museums around the World or in private garages of wealthy car collectors.

-Some examples of FORD Model T also survive, mostly because of the almost infinite supply of “donor” cars, which made their resurrections possible.
-However finding one of those old timers in original condition today is almost a miracle.
+Some examples of FORD Model T also survive, mostly because of the almost infinite supply of donor cars, which made their resurrections possible.

-Until 1966 car business was “free for all” any company just anywhere on Earth that made any vehicle sold some of them in USA, there were no safety regulations, there were no emission regulations, there were no restriction, with the exception of extremely high import duty for vehicles made in the Communist block.
+Until 1966 car business was free for all any company just anywhere on Earth that made any vehicle sold some of them in USA, there were no safety regulations, there were no emission regulations, there were no restriction, with the exception of extremely high import duty for vehicles made in the Communist block countries (Czechoslovakia, East Germany, Poland, Russia).

 The Chevrolet Corvair was produced from 1959 to 1969 with 1,786,243 cars being made.